H&H Restaurant

-H&H restaurant specializes in southern comfort food and soul food.
+H&H Restaurant specializes in southern comfort food and soul food.
 The restaurant is located on Forsyth Street in downtown Macon, Georgia.
 It was opened in 1959 by Inez Hill, also known as "Mama Hill".
 It was co-owned by Louise Hudson ("Mama Louise").
 The restaurant closed in 2013 and reopened the following year, now under the ownership of a Macon-based business called the Moonhanger Group, which owns several local restaurants.

 H&H is a Macon attraction made famous by The Allman Brothers Band.
-Molly Hatchet and the Wet Willie Band were also regular attendees of the H&H. It has also been the meeting place for civil rights activists, the NAACP and Georgia state presidents and officers.
+Molly Hatchet and the Wet Willie Band were also regular customers of the H&H. It has also been the meeting place for civil rights activists, the NAACP and Georgia state presidents and officers.

 Menu

 H&H is a soul food restaurant with a "meat and three" menu.
 There is an assortment of meats such as roast beef, fried chicken, smothered chicken, fried pork chops, stew beef, baked ham, Bar-B-Q Ribs, and fried fish on the menu.
 As is customary at traditional Southern diners and lunch counters, each day has a different choice of vegetables.
 Mondays feature collards, macaroni and cheese, lima beans, okra, rice, and squash.
 Tuesdays offer collards, corn, boiled okra, rice, snap beans, and black-eyed peas.
 Wednesday's lineup is a combination of collards, lima beans, rice, okra, and squash.
 On Thursdays collards, corn boiled okra, rice, snap beans, and black-eyed peas are on the menu.
 Okra, collards, squash, rice and gravy, macaroni and cheese, and lima beans are on the menu for Friday.
 The week closes on Saturday with collards, corn, boiled okra, rice, snap beans, and black-eyed peas.
 The H&H dessert menu consists of peach cobbler, apple cobbler, sweet potato pie, and bread pudding.